-When NHRA drag racing star Doug Herbert lost his two young sons, Jon and James, in a tragic highway accident in January of 2008, his grief led to his resolve to create a driving program which would help to prevent other families from experiencing similar heartbreak by teaching young drivers more conscientious and confident skills behind the wheel.
+When NHRA drag racing star Doug Herbert lost his two young sons, Jon and James, in a tragic highway collision in January of 2008, his grief led to his resolve to create a driving program which would help to prevent other families from experiencing similar heartbreak by teaching young drivers more conscientious and confident skills behind the wheel.

 Herbert wasted no time in putting his mission into motion.
 That same year, he created B.R.A.K.E.S.
-(Be Responsible and Keep Everyone Safe), a 501(c)3 organization which provides free advanced driver’s education in a program entitled the Teen Pro-Active Driving Course.
+(Be Responsible and Keep Everyone Safe), a 501(c)3 organization which provides free advanced driver’s education in a program entitled the Teen Pro-Active Driving Curriculum.

 Here are many of the questions B.R.A.K.E.S. receives from those wanting to learn more about this unique and effective program: